hdShang/arxiv-daily/docs/cs-CL/2025-06-19/papers/250616024v1-from-general-to-targeted-rewards-surpassing-gpt-4-in-open-ended-long.md

 ---
 layout: default
-title: From General to Targeted Rewards: Surpassing GPT-4 in Open-Ended Long-Context Generation
+title: "From General to Targeted Rewards: Surpassing GPT-4 in Open-Ended Long-Context Generation"
 ---

 # From General to Targeted Rewards: Surpassing GPT-4 in Open-Ended Long-Context Generation